 - 1. Be sure all bystanders are clear of the machine. - 2.
-A safety chain will help control towed implement should it separate from the tractor.
-DO NOT use safety chain for towing. - 3.
-Be sure you have installed extra weights on the tractor if required. - 4.
+Be sure that the forks are securely attached to the bucket. - 3.
+Be sure you have installed extra weights on the rear of the tractor if required. - 4.
 Clean the SMV emblem, lights and reflectors and be sure they are working.
 Comply with all local regulations. - 5.
-Carry implement low when moving or transporting. - 6.
+Carry forks low when moving or transporting. - 6.
 Stay away from overhead power lines.
 Electrocution can occur without direct contact. - 7.
 Be sure your machine can clearly be seen by overtaking and oncoming traffic. - 8.
 Do not allow riders. - 9.
 Always use hazard flashers on the tractor when transporting unless prohibited by law.

-3.9 STORAGE
+4.7 STORAGE